- Python Basics

 Here is its sample output:

-To remove all duplicates and return another list, use following code:
+To remove all duplicates and return another list, use the following code:

 list(set(places))

-Set allows to add new items.
-The program given below illustrates how to add new items to already created set.
+It is possible to add new items to a set.
+The program given below illustrates how to add new items to an already created set.

 marks = {89, 87, 92, 67, 78, 94} print(marks) marks.add(99) print(marks)

-The snapshot given below shows the output produced by above Python program:
+The snapshot given below shows the output produced by the above Python program:

 The add() method helps to add new items to the set.

-In place of curly braces, the set() constructor can also be used to define a set like shown in the program given below:
+In place of curly braces, the set() constructor can also be used to define a set, as shown in the program given below:

 marks = set((89, 87, 94)) print("My Marks are:", marks)